Aychlove/Aychlove.github.io/book/AYCHLOVE13.md

 title: Sunshine on a Ranney Day
 ---

+🎁 Malawian proverb says, "Gold is a debt we can repay, but kindness not till our dying day." 🎁

 Sunshine on a Ranney Day

 In 2012 Holly Ranney combined her background in interior design with her husband’s construction expertise to give an 11-year-old cancer patient in Macon, Georgia, a bedroom makeover they paid for themselves.
 His reaction to the room changed the couple’s lives.